ncb000gt/node-es/README.md

 ##### Explain

-Requires `_index` and `_type` be specified either via lib config or via options when calling the operation.
+Requires `_index` be specified either via lib config or via options when calling the operation.
 Also requires `_id`, but this must be specified via options.

 `es.explain(options, query, callback)`

 ##### Get

-Requires `_index` and `_type` be specified either via lib config or via options when calling the operation.
+Requires `_index` be specified either via lib config or via options when calling the operation.
 Also requires `_id`, but this must be specified via options.

 `es.get(options, callback)`

 ##### Index

-Requires `_index` and `_type` be specified either via lib config or via options when calling the operation.
+Requires `_index` be specified either via lib config or via options when calling the operation.

 `es.index(options, doc, callback)`

 ##### More Like This

-Requires `_index` and `_type` be specified either via lib config or via options when calling the operation.
+Requires `_index` be specified either via lib config or via options when calling the operation.
 Also requires `_id`, but this must be specified via options.

 `es.moreLikeThis(options, callback)`

 ##### Multi Get

-If `_index` and/or `_type` are supplied via options (or lib config), the will applied to the doc that is transmitted for the operation.
+If `_index` is supplied via options (or lib config), the will applied to the doc that is transmitted for the operation.

 `es.multiGet(options, docs, callback)`